sammyutere/Reverse_shell_multiple_targets/README.md

 **How starting tcp server works**

 The run method is the part of the Server class that starts the TCP server and begins listening for incoming connections from clients (or "bots" in the context of a reverse shell).
-Here's a breakdown of what happens in this method:

 Creating a Socket:
 with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as server_socket:: This line creates a new socket using the with statement, ensuring that the socket is automatically closed when it's no longer needed.
 The socket.AF_INET argument specifies that the socket will use IPv4 addressing, and socket.SOCK_STREAM indicates that it's a TCP socket, which provides reliable, connection-oriented communication.